railwayapp/docs/src/docs/reference/production-readiness-checklist.md

 - Common practice is to run a suite of tests, scans, or other automated jobs against your code before it is merged into production.
 You may want to configure your deployments to wait until those jobs have completed successfully before triggering a build.

-  Enable [check suites](/guides/github-autodeploys#check-suites) to have Railway wait for your Github workflows to complete successfuly before triggering a deployment.
+  Enable [check suites](/guides/github-autodeploys#check-suites) to have Railway wait for your GitHub workflows to complete successfuly before triggering a deployment.

 **&check; Use environments**